Skip to main content

 Remote Compute

-Per-worktree remote resource environments: how Daintree provisions, pauses, resumes, and tears down external compute as part of the worktree lifecycle, plus config, named environments, and auto-provision.
+Per-worktree resource environments: how Daintree provisions, pauses, resumes, tears down and polls external compute as part of the worktree lifecycle, and what agents can and cannot do with it.

 Reviewed